dopstar/ftransc/README.md

 # What is ftransc

-ftransc is a script written in python for the Linux-based operating systems for converting audio files across various formats.
+`ftransc` is the python audio conversion library for the Linux-based operating systems.

-There is a GUI front-end to ftransc which is called `ftransc_qt`.
+~~There is a GUI front-end to ftransc which is called `ftransc_qt`. ~~

 ## ftransc Dependencies